AstralisSomnium/Spread_Desktop/README.md

 ### Installation

 Gettings started:
-1. Verified all the software requirments above
+1. Verify all the software requirments above
-2. Go to the "Release" page on Github
+2. Go to the [Release](https://github.com/AstralisSomnium/Spread_Desktop/releases) page on Github
 3. Download under `Assets` the file named "SPRD_Beta.zip"
 4. [Unblock](https://www.tenforums.com/tutorials/5357-unblock-file-windows-10-a.html) and unzip to any directory